| GEMDev |

 | Grounded Energy Modelling for Equitable Urban Development in the Global South |

-GEMDev aims to contribute to inclusive decision making towards dignified housing and habitat by developing tools that can inform better energy planning.
-Communities which are off the grid of affordable, reliable and safe forms of energy services have limited or precarious access to energy services.
-This has particularly profound effects on health and economic opportunities.
 Focusing on the nexus between energy, comfort and housing, the project takes the case of Lima and Ahmedabad to better understand the access and use of energy in the day-to-day lives of inhabitants and how these practices change over time through different policies and processes related to low-income housing, such as consolidation, eviction, upgrading and relocation.

 Introduction